Huang-lab/oppti/README.md

     panel.markers = rownames(cohort1.proteomes)[46:55])
 ```

-To dislay the summary results of the markers’ outlying events across
+To display the summary results of the markers’ outlying events across
 cohorts you can use
 `draw.ou.plots`: